finnsterfran/Gymmies-Milestone-1-Project---Frannie-Yip/README.md

 * Button error - I had to make the 'Read More' button functional without having an anchor element as a child to the button element.
 Took a bit of searching online to find out how to do that.
 * I noticed that in the input box for telephone number in the form on contact.html, an pair of up and down arrows appeared towards the right end of the box.
     * changed type to "tel"

 # Codes
 * I lifted out and made use of the standard codes in bootstrap for the carousel, modal and cards.
-* Copied and used a code from Codegrepper to fix an issue with arrows in input box.

 # Credit
 * Thanks to my mentor Excellence Ilesanmi for his patient guidance and letting me pick his brain for ideas.
-* Thanks to Henrique Peperoni whose meticulously written Readme document was the format I based my own Readme document on.
+* Thanks to [Henrique Peperoni](https://github.com/Henriqueperoni) whose meticulously written Readme document was the format I based my own Readme document on.
 * Thanks to the Code Institute's Slack Community for helping me with a github filepath issue.